Approximate Nearest Neighbors in the Space of Persistence Diagrams: Finding Approximate Nearest Neighbors

-A result of \lemref{nnBin} is that if $i$ is the largest index such that $Q$ has a collision in $\Delta_i$, then we can construct examples in which $Q$ does not collide with the nearest neighbor in $\Delta_i$.
-Next, we show that any diagram colliding with $Q$ in $\Delta_i$ is an approximate nearest neighbor.
+A result of \lemref{nnBin} is that if $i$ is the largest index such that $Q$ has a collision in $\Delta_i$, then we can construct examples in which $Q$ does not collide with the nearest neighbor in $\Delta_i$, see diagrams in \figref{nn-not-collide}.